Top 7 Things to do in Cottonwood, Arizona

 If you want to check out the Cottonwood, AZ wineries or even the Verde Valley wine trail, check these out.
 They are some of the best wineries in Arizona.

-• Arizona Stronghold Vineyards Tasting Room—Really cute tasting room with some insanely good wines.
+• Arizona Stronghold Vineyards Tasting Room—This is a really cute tasting room with some insanely good wines.
 This place got me interested in Arizona wine on my first trip to Cottonwood.
-My pup was allowed to enjoy the experience inside with us and he gave it two paws up too!
+My pup was allowed to enjoy the experience inside with us, and he gave it two paws up too!

 • Burning Tree Cellars—One of the most popular tasting rooms, this one was like enjoying a flight with family.